 Jesus’ mother Mary, was visited by an angel and told that she would give birth to the “Son of the Most High”.
 She asked how this would happen “since [she was] a virgin”.
 Mary was betrothed to be married to a man called Joseph but they had not consummated their relationship as they weren’t yet married.
 Joseph sought to break off the betrothal once he realised that Mary was pregnant but not by him.
 God visited Joseph in a dream to validate Mary’s innocence.

 3. One of Jesus' disciples (Judas) betrayed Jesus to the Jewish leaders so they could kill him.
 The price he was paid for this betrayal was 30 silver coins.

 4. Jesus was crucified which was a form of Roman execution that didn't exist when the Old Testament prophecies were written.
 It was seen as a death for cursed men and criminals.
 This figurative description is found in the Old and New Testaments: "cursed is everyone who hung on a tree".
 His resurrection is documented in all four Gospels, with the Book of Acts describing how Jesus ascended into Heaven in bodily form, very much alive.
 The disciples touched Him after He resurrected and ate with Him which shows He was not a mirage/hallucination.

 5. The Romans gambled between themselves for His clothes when Jesus was stripped to be crucified.

 6. He was given vinegar to drink on the cross to satisfy His thirst.
 He was mocked, spat upon, despised and rejected when they flogged Him and made Him carry His cross.
 All his disciples had fled.
-He was pierced in the side with a spear to check He was really dead: “a sudden flow of blood and water” gushed forth which is a sign of clinical death when the blood starts to separate.
+He was pierced in the side with a spear to check He was really dead: “a sudden flow of blood and water” gushed forth.
 The Romans did not need to break His legs to speed up the execution because this gush of blood and water proved that He had already died.